straubt1/tfx/README.md

 curl -L -o tfx.exe "https://github.com/straubt1/tfx/releases/download/${version}/tfx_windows_amd64"
 ```

-## Setup
+## Usage

-Each command has the ability to pass in parameters via flags.
+Each command has the ability to pass in parameters via flags, several are required for every command.

 Example:
 ```